thom4parisot/thom4.net/source/_posts/2016/69-months-of-sudweb.md

 We wanted to reflect our intuition through the baseline of Sud Web: *savoir-faire et faire savoir* (a pun around *know-how and how to make it known*).
 We identified our former intuition and transformed them in **explicit values** after two or three editions.

 We also wanted to design the conference over two days: one day of talks and one day of workshops based on the [OpenSpace principles](http://www.mindviewinc.com/Conferences/OpenSpaces.html).
-There is nothing better than enabling and **empowering people to organise hands-on sessions** based on an inspiring first one. - editorialisation de la journée
+There is nothing better than enabling and **empowering people to organise hands-on sessions** based on an inspiring first one.

 In the end, **we created and learned to shape the conference we wanted to attend every year**, content and format included.